What is a review?

 Any request for a review will need to demonstrate that the operation of a premises licence undermines one of these four licensing objectives.

-We would suggest that a review should be initiated where all other enforcement avenues have been exhausted.
+We would suggest that a review should only be initiated where all other enforcement avenues have been exhausted.
 Interested parties considering making a review application are strongly encouraged to contact Licensing before making an application for a review to discuss whether all areas of dispute resolution have been explored.
 We can then provide an application form for a review of a licensed premises on request.

 When can a request for a review be rejected?